 As the business steadily grew over the next few years, they were able to buy out the funeral home they had originally managed.
 The original two story building being used for the funeral home office and state rooms was in need of major renovation.
 Instead, a new office area, state rooms and lobby were built in 1987.
 The chapel area with seating for 250, was remodeled in 1997, and the display room in 1998.
 A new arrangement room, lounge and children's room have been added to the back of the building as well as a paved parking lot where the old two story structure once stood.

 In 1991, the Boyd's daughter, Pat Baldwin joined the family business as office manager and insurance agent.
-The staff has grown, with manager and funeral director, Rita Crosby; funeral director Maurilynn Jones; funeral director Kasi Baldwin-Ellis; part time secretary, Margaret Murray and Mary Sumner, two part-time funeral directors, Jerry Colvin and Jimmy Wallace, who assist with funeral services, and an answering service after hours.
+The staff has grown, with manager and funeral director, Rita Crosby; funeral director Kasi Baldwin-Ellis; part time secretaries, Margaret Murray, Kyla Baldwin and Eva Landreth, two part-time funeral directors, Jerry Colvin and Jimmy Wallace, who assist with funeral services, and an answering service after hours.

 Boyd Monument Service is also owned and managed by Ms. Baldwin, with samples of markers on the yard or books to choose from in the office.
 The staff will gladly assist anyone in their monument needs.